yawarsidd/Time_series_Forecasting/README.md

 # Time_series_Forecasting
 The dataset contains the number of tractors sold for each month from 2003 to 2014.
-The models  that perform in the project to forecast the sales for next two years are EXPONENTIAL SMOOTHENING MODEL (ETS) & AUTO REGRESSIVE INTEGRATED MOVING AVERAGE (ARIMA)
+The aim is to forecast the sales for next two years using EXPONENTIAL SMOOTHENING MODEL (ETS) & AUTO REGRESSIVE INTEGRATED MOVING AVERAGE (ARIMA)

 Exponential Smoothening Model